hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 **This tool was designed specifically for those purposes.**

-**New in 5.0**
+**New in version 5.0**

-- Bootstrap an entire fleet with datagroups and URL categories from a single config file
+- Bootstrap an entire fleet and create datagroups and URL categories from a single config file
 - Make edits to datagroups without having to replace the entire datagroup contents (Option 5 Editor enhancement for writes and deploys) https://community.f5.com/discussions/technicalforum/update-an-internal-data-group-via-api/306520